Remember (Hiroyuki Sawano album)

 Remember (stylized as R∃/MEMBER) is the third studio album by Hiroyuki Sawano's vocal project SawanoHiroyuki[nZk].
-It was released on March 6, 2019, through the Sony Music label Sacra Music.
+It was released on March 6, 2019, by Sacra Music.
 Four singles were released from the album: "Binary Star", "Cage", "narrative" and "NOISEofRAIN".

 Background

 "Binary Star" was used at the opening theme for the anime Legend of the Galactic Heroes: Die Neue These – Encounter, while "Cage" was used at the theme song for the life-sized Unicorn Gundam statue from Mobile Suit Gundam Unicorn.

 "narrative" was used as the theme song for the anime film Mobile Suit Gundam Narrative.